jamallangoy/myBall/README.md

 # Version 1 – Week 2 Javascript Basics MIT XPro

 * This is my initial submit of my Week 2 "Move Ball" assignment.
 It has a very basic approach to making the balls move back and forth.
-My intent is to refactor the code based on the skills that I acquire from my Full-Stack Development course at MIT Xpro.
-If you have any suggestions and are willing to show me your abilities, please do.
+My intent is to refactor the code based on the skills that I acquire from my Full-Stack Development course at MIT XPro.
+If you have any suggestions and are willing to display your abilities, please do.
 I am willing to learn from how other coders think.

 # Documentation